andrea-dalessio/SRBD-MPC/README.md

 ---

-## 🧭 **Control Philosophy**
+## 🧭 Control Philosophy

-The architecture follows a hierarchical control structure:
+The architecture follows a **hierarchical control structure**:

-• A nominal footstep planner provides the reference gait sequence
+* A nominal footstep planner provides the reference gait sequence.
-• The SRBD-MPC optimizes CoM motion, torso attitude, GRFs, and swing foot placement
+* The SRBD-MPC optimizes CoM motion, torso attitude, GRFs, and swing foot placement.
-• A trajectory generator produces smooth swing foot trajectories
+* A trajectory generator produces smooth swing foot trajectories.
-• The Whole-Body Controller converts MPC references into joint accelerations and torques
+* The Whole-Body Controller converts MPC references into joint accelerations and torques.

 The MPC does not rigidly follow the nominal footstep plan.
-Instead, the next swing foot target is treated as a soft optimization variable, allowing the robot to adapt its foot placement when external disturbances make the original plan dynamically unsafe.
+Instead, the next swing foot target is treated as a **soft optimization variable**, allowing the robot to adapt its foot placement when external disturbances make the original plan dynamically unsafe.

 ---

-## 🧠 **SRBD-MPC Layer**
+## 🧠 SRBD-MPC Layer

 The humanoid robot is approximated as a **single rigid body** with state: